 Take a look at this giveaway ran by Spike the Beetle.
 They ran a simple campaign on Twitter which allowed users to enter the draw to win a prize by Retweeting this post.

 The post also encouraged users to check them out on Kickstarter, which allowed Spike the Beetle to use this contest to reach new audiences through Retweets and drive them towards their Kickstarter page.
 The post amassed a staggering 3,876 Retweets which lead to a substantial amount of Kickstarter visits and increased awareness, showing just how effective even the simplest of contests can be.

-HUDWAY had great success with this approach when they ran a simple giveaway which users could enter by visiting them on Kickstarter, watching a YouTube video about their product and sharing the campaign with their friends.
+HUDWAY had great success with this approach when they ran a simple giveaway and shared it across social media.
+Users could enter the giveaway by visiting them on Kickstarter, watching a video about their product and sharing the campaign with their friends.
 This allowed HUDWAY to draw attention to their project which helped them find success on Kickstarter and exceed their ambitious funding goals by 500%.